lukibahr/stars/README.md

 ## Go

+- [smallstep/autocert](https://github.com/smallstep/autocert) - ⚓ A kubernetes add-on that automatically injects TLS/HTTPS certificates into your containers
 - [pocketbase/pocketbase](https://github.com/pocketbase/pocketbase) - Open Source realtime backend in 1 file
 - [andiveloper/eventor](https://github.com/andiveloper/eventor) - eventor is an ultra lightweight proxy which turns your synchronous REST API into an asynchronous, event-driven microservice.
 - [buger/goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.